jdlph/Path4GMNS/README.md

 ### Perform Multimodal Accessibility Evaluation

-The current implemenation supprts accessibility evaluation for any modes defined in settings.yml.
+The current implementation supports accessibility evaluation for any modes defined in settings.yml.
 Note that you can restrict the allowed uses (modes) on each link by adding a field of "allowed_uses" to link.csv following the example [here](https://github.com/zephyr-data-specs/GMNS/blob/master/Small_Network_Examples/Cambridge_v090/link.csv).
-Othewise, links are open to all modes.
+Otherwise, links are open to all modes.

 In order to perform multimodal accessibility evaluation, the corresponding modes (i.e., agent types) must be presented in [settings.yml](https://github.com/jdlph/Path4GMNS/blob/master/tests/settings.yml).
 It will be parsed by [pyyaml](https://pypi.org/project/PyYAML/) (5.1 or higher) to the Python engine at run-time. **Note that demand.csv is not necessary for accessibility evaluation**.